HugoUlm/FirstApiProject/README.md

-# FirstApiProject
+# First API-project

+First API-project using C#.
+Very simple application.
-# WPF-app that fetches recipies from API.
+WPF-app that fetches recipies from API.